The present status 2021:

 Two simple speculative scenarios for Global development are modelled:

-It can be anticipated that Western CO2 emissions will recover as the economic damage induced by the COVID epidemic recedes in the coming few years, but some part of the Western economic damage and thus Western CO2 emissions reduction is likely to persist.
+Western CO2 emissions have recovered substantially as the economic damage induced by the Covid-19 epidemic recedes, but some part of the Western economic damage and thus Western CO2 emissions reduction persists.

 Western agencies, such as the UN and IMF, are trying to hold back investment for effective power generation in the Underdeveloped World, (about 54% of the Global population), on the grounds of controlling Man-made Climate Change.

-On the other hand, the Chinese “Belt and Road Programme” is working in exactly the opposite direction.
+On the other hand, the Chinese “Belt and Road Programme” has been working in the opposite direction.
 China is promoting Coal-fired power and the installation of electrical grids throughout the Underdeveloped World.
 The likely future outcomes in terms of CO2 emissions of this Chinese policy may well be indicated by these speculative estimates.

 The improvements in lifestyle for the Underdeveloped world will progressively reduce the pressure for further population growth in those Nations.
-The concomitant beneficial outcome for China is the eventual technical and financial colonisation of much of the Underdeveloped World.
+The concomitant beneficial outcome for China is its technical and financial colonisation of much of the Underdeveloped World.

-The USA on the other hand with the COVID effect has already achieved substantial CO2 emissions reduction, about -32% ~1,500 million tonnes/annum since 2000 by the use of Fracked Gas rather than Coal for electricity generation.
+The USA on the other hand with the Covid-19 effect has already achieved substantial CO2 emissions reduction, about -32% ~1,500 million tonnes/annum since 2000 by the use of Fracked Gas rather than Coal for electricity generation.
 This technical shift has already resulted a far greater CO2 emissions reduction than could have been achieved by either the Kyoto Protocol or the Paris Climate Accord.
-The USA’s continuing replacement of Coal-firing by relatively inexpensive Fracked gas for electricity generation is assumed to effect a further 15% reduction in USA CO2 emissions.
+The USA’s continuing replacement of Coal-firing by relatively inexpensive, (in the USA), Fracked gas for electricity generation is assumed to effect a further 15% reduction in USA CO2 emissions.

 Rather than achieving “Net Zero emissions”, more realistically, these estimates assume that Europe as a whole might reduce its CO2 emissions by a further 20%, but this could only amount to a reduction ~550,000,000 tonnes/annum.
-Nonetheless even this level of CO2 emissions reduction would still result in massive self-harm to European economies.
-This comparatively minor EU(28) CO2 emissions reduction of ~550,000,000 tonnes/annum should be set in the context of the inevitable CO2 emissions growth anticipated here initially of 20,000 million tonnes/annum and possibly later up to 32,000 million tonnes/annum.
+This level of CO2 emissions reduction would result in massive self-harm to European economies.
+This comparatively minor European CO2 emissions reduction of ~550,000,000 tonnes/annum should be set in the context of the inevitable CO2 emissions growth anticipated here initially of 20,000 million tonnes/annum and possibly later up to 32,000 million tonnes/annum.

 The proportional percentage breakdown of these CO2 emissions growth scenarios is shown below.